awslabs/aws-encryption-sdk-specification/tenets.md

-Therefore since access control and correctness options _must_ agree between encrypt and decrypt, they SHOULD NOT have defaults and SHOULD BE set at encryption time.
+Therefore since access control and correctness options _must_ agree between encrypt and decrypt, they SHOULD NOT have defaults and SHOULD be set at encryption time.
 Because if these defaults need to change the ESDK would no longer be backwards compatible.